adam-r-kowalski/atom/README.md

-# 🫎 Moose Programming Language
+# 🚀 Rocket Programming Language

-Moose is a statically typed, high-performance programming language designed for machine learning and high-performance computing.
+Rocket is a statically typed, high-performance programming language designed for machine learning and high-performance computing.
 It compiles to WebAssembly, allowing your code to run anywhere WebAssembly is supported, including web browsers and server environments.

 ## Getting Started